Cocos2dx Quick Start

 # Initialize the Frameplay SDK

-parameter to test during development.
-This ensures you load mock ads and analytics will be gathered on your Test Dashboard (opens new window) - Configure the
+4. Set the frameplay::sdk_mode parameter to test during development.
+This ensures you load mock ads and analytics will be gathered on your Test Dashboard (opens new window)

-parameter with the current player details.
+5. Configure the player parameter with the current player details.
 (If available, the players Age and Gender should be passed as parameters.
-These can be sourced from a client API or a custom login) - Set the
+These can be sourced from a client API or a custom login)

 #include "frameplay.h"